 Wetting agents contain “amphiphilic” molecules with a hydrophilic (water-loving) head and a hydrophobic (water-hating) tail.
 These molecules create bridges with the organic coatings surrounding the hydrophobic soil and reduce hydrophobicity.

-The reduction of hydrophobicity improves water penetration into these soils.
-Applying soil-wetting agents improves soil moisture uniformity across turf stands, and the benefit of the application can last for several weeks.
-Even soil moisture distribution leads to a more even, healthy turf stand, and less labor is required to irrigate and maintain these areas.
+Therefore, wetting agents improve water penetration and moisture uniformity in these soils.
+Uniform soil moisture distribution leads to a more even, healthy turf stand, and less labor is required to irrigate and maintain these areas.
+The benefit of the application can last for several weeks.

 Lateral helps treat and prevent Localized Dry Spot